Nasrollah Entezam: Final years and death

 Entezam retired in the late 1960s/early 1970s but continued to serve the Shah in some capacity.
 His final duties were as chairman of the United States Bicentennial celebration and co-chair of the Rastakhiz Party.
 Several years later, following the Islamic Revolution, he returned to Iran from asthma treatment in Switzerland despite his family's pleas to stay abroad.
 He was immediately seized at the Mehrabad International Airport upon landing and arrested "on 'political charges'."
 He was held in Evin Prison, where he was tortured and later suffered a stroke, for which he was sent to the hospital.
 Entezam died shortly after on 19 December 1980, though sources cannot seem to agree where he passed beyond it being in Tehran: at his house, at his sister's house, in prison, or at the hospital.
 He is buried in Behesht-e Zahra.

-Entezam's nephew was Hume Horan, the son of his brother Abdollah.
+Entezam's nephew, the son of his brother Abdollah, was American diplomat Hume Horan.
 Entezam was also a freemason.